How to Optimize Images for Faster Load Times and Sustainability

 - For images that need to support partial transparency while retaining some of the crispness of a JPG, such as a company logo, a PNG is often the correct file type.

 Let’s look at some examples.
-If you use Adobe products such as Photoshop, you can use the “Save for the Web” interface to preview your image saved as different file types.
-The screenshot below was created by selecting the “4 up” tab in the Save for the Web dialogue box, which allows us to look at four versions of the image at once.
+If you use Adobe products such as Photoshop, you can use “Export As…” or “Save for Web… (Legacy)” to preview your image saved as different file types.
+The screenshot below was created by selecting the “4 up” tab in the Save for Web dialogue box, which allows us to look at four versions of the image at once.

 Playing with Image Quality in Photoshop